ljw1004/vbspec/vb/statements.md

 ### If...Then...Else Statements

 An `If...Then...Else` statement is the basic conditional statement.
-Each expression in an `If...Then...Else` statement must be a Boolean expression, as per Section 11.19.
+Each expression in an `If...Then...Else` statement must be a Boolean expression, as per Section [Boolean Expressions](expressions.md#boolean-expressions).
 (Note: this does not require the expression to have Boolean type).
 If the expression in the `If` statement is true, the statements enclosed by the `If` block are executed.
 If the expression is false, each of the `ElseIf` expressions is evaluated.
 If one of the `ElseIf` expressions evaluates to true, the corresponding block is executed.
 If no expression evaluates to true and there is an `Else` block, the `Else` block is executed.
 Once a block finishes executing, execution passes to the end of the `If...Then...Else` statement.

 The line version of the `If` statement has a single set of statements to be executed if the `If` expression is `True` and an optional set of statements to be executed if the expression is `False`.
 For example: